 - 19.1 Purpose and Scope of Authority.
-The University and the UFE will maintain a Union-Management Committee to provide a forum for communication between the Parties and to promote constructive labor-management relations.
-Committee meetings will be used for discussions and shared problem-solving only; the committee shall have no authority to conduct negotiations or modify the provisions of this Agreement. - 19.2 Committee Composition.
+The University and UFE will maintain a Union-Management Committee to provide a forum for communication between the Parties and to promote constructive labor-management relations.
+Committee meetings will be used for discussions and shared problem-solving.
+The Union Management Committee may negotiate additions or modifications to any provisions of this Agreement upon mutual/written agreement of the parties.
+The parties will formally adjourn Union Management Committee and take a short break, before convening negotiation discussions. - 19.2 Committee Composition.
 The Union-Management Committee will consist of up to three (3) faculty members selected by the UFE, a UFE staff representative, and up to four (4) representatives selected by the Chief Academic Officer. - 19.3 Scheduling of Meetings.
 Either party may request a meeting of the Union-Management Committee by sending a written request, including a description of the issue(s) to be addressed, to the other party.
 When requested, a committee meeting will be scheduled at a mutually acceptable time and place.
 The committee shall meet at least once per quarter, including summer session, but additional meetings may be scheduled by mutual agreement.